ShixiangWang/sigminer/README.md

 ## Acknowledgments

-The code for extracting copy number signatures was based on the source code from paper *Copy number signatures and mutational processes in ovarian carcinoma*, if you use this feature, please also cite:
+The code for extracting copy number signatures was based in part on the source code from paper *Copy number signatures and mutational processes in ovarian carcinoma*, if you use this feature, please also cite:

     Macintyre, Geoff, et al. "Copy number signatures and mutational processes in ovarian carcinoma."
 Nature genetics 50.9 (2018): 1262.